Kylie Jenner Is Enjoying Trolling Everyone About Her Alleged Pregnancy Way Too Much

 Advertisement

 "Which one?
 I'm thinking blue..." she said, marking the caption with a blue heart emoji.
-Blame the two colour choices.
+Blame the two color choices.

 Blame the strategically placed ellipses — after all, sometimes it's what you don't say that speaks volumes.
 Both items sent fans into a frenzy pondering whether Jenner did a low-key gender reveal.